xchen389/cs4483game/README.md

 	You can always play without audio by just opening index.html, but we don't reccommend this.

 Note: you can edit freely the source files, and see the changes when you refresh in browser while the web server is open (you don't need to restart it).
+Also, when you run the game more than a few times, assets will be stored in the cache.
+You must clear the cache in your browser to see changes to assets you changed.
+Or you can always run in incognito!

 ## Who Did What
 	Abdul Alhumidan
-	Ather Qureshi
+	Ather Qureshi:
+		- Menu Systems
+		- UI, Graphics and Look and Feel
+		- Collisions/Physics
+		- Basic game implementation
+		- Pause Menu
+		- Saving/Loading Data
 	Bowen Jiang
 	Sherry Chen:
 		- Bubble AI
 		- Companion AI